hunter-college-ossd-fall-2019/ariella879-weekly/about.md

  * I was born and grew up in Brooklyn, New York
  * My parents immigrated from former Soviet Union republics
  * I am a computer science student in Hunter College
+ * I am very excited to expand my knowledge and learn new things
+ * My hobbies outside of college include cycling and creative writing